influxdata/docs-v2/content/enterprise_influxdb/v1.9/concepts/schema_and_data_layout.md

 ### Avoid reserved keywords in tag and field keys

-Not required, but avoiding the use of reserved keywords in your tag and field keys simplifies writing queries because you won't have to wrap your keys in double quotes.
+Not required, but avoiding the use of reserved keywords in your tag keys and field keys simplifies writing queries because you won't have to wrap your keys in double quotes.
 See [InfluxQL](https://github.com/influxdata/influxql/blob/master/README.md#keywords) and  [Flux keywords](/{{< latest "flux" >}}/spec/lexical-elements/#keywords) to avoid.

-Also, if a tag or field key contains characters other than `[A-z,_]`, you must wrap it in double quotes in InfluxQL or use [bracket notation](/{{< latest "flux" >}}/data-types/composite/record/#bracket-notation) in Flux.
+Also, if a tag key or field key contains characters other than `[A-z,_]`, you must wrap it in double quotes in InfluxQL or use [bracket notation](/{{< latest "flux" >}}/data-types/composite/record/#bracket-notation) in Flux.

 ### Avoid the same name for a tag and a field